 Q: Can I rent a Jeep and drop it off in Key West?
 No. We do not do one way rentals to Key West.
 Our Jeeps must be returned to Miami or Fort Lauderdale.

 Q: Can I rent a Jeep for one day?
-No. We have a minimum rental period of two days.
+No. We have a minimum rental period of four days.

 Q: Can I rent a Jeep if I am below 25 years old?
 We have a minimum rental age of 21, but all renters below the age of 25 must answer specific questions about their driving record before being approved.